vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/downtime/activity-list.md

+---
+description: A list of various downtime activities, requirements to perform them, and associated costs in time and money.
+---

+# Activity List

 | Activity | Time | Requirement |Cost |
 | - | - | - | - |
 | [[befriend-a-person|Befriend a person]] | 1 day | Proper approach | Varies |